tmolitor-stud-tu/mod_push_appserver/README.md

 Then add the submodule you need (for example `mod_push_appserver_apns` or `mod_push_appserver_fcm`) to the enabled modules of a specific virtual host or component.

-**Beware:** SNI is only available in upcoming prosody 0.12/trunk, use the same certificate for all hosts/components (e.g. wildcard certificate or all SANs in one certificate) if you must use older prosody versions  and remove the `ssl` part from this examples.

 See this configuration example for [APNS][3] if you want to load the needed submodule as component:
 ```
 Component "push.example.org" "push_appserver_apns"